Sin7Y/olavm/README.md

 [![CI checks](https://github.com/Sin7Y/olavm/actions/workflows/rust.yml/badge.svg)](https://github.com/Sin7Y/olavm/actions/workflows/unit_test.yml)
 [![issues](https://img.shields.io/github/issues/Sin7Y/olavm)](https://github.com/Sin7Y/olavm/issues?q=is%3Aopen)

-OlaVM is a STARK-Based ZK-Friendly ZKVM, it builds on a small finite field which is called [Goldilocks field](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
-As the most important component of Ola system, OlaVM is mainly used to execute a program and generate a valid proof for the programmable scalable case and programmable private case.
+OlaVM is a STARK-Based ZK-Friendly ZKVM, it builds on a **small finite field** which is called [Goldilocks field](https://github.com/mir-protocol/plonky2/blob/main/field/src/goldilocks_field.rs).
+As the most important component of Ola system, OlaVM is mainly used to execute a program and generate a valid proof for the **programmable scalable** case and **programmable private** case.

-Warning: This repository shouldn't be used for production case, as it always at development phase and has not been audited, so it maybe contain many bugs and security flaws.
+**Warning: This repository shouldn't be used for production case, as it always at development phase and has not been audited, so it maybe contain many bugs and security flaws**.

 ## Overview